 At the same time, there is a need for Zimbabwe to amend some of its laws so they reflect technological advancements that have taken place since such laws were promulgated.

 On the other hand, the media and civil society have a role to play in helping Zimbabweans understand and appreciate what digital rights are and why they are important for human development.
 This will ensure that citizens are better able to demand and protect their digital rights from arbitrary abuse whether it be by the State or other online users.

-Matshazi is the head of digital at AMH.
-This article is written as part of Misa Zimbabwe’s Regional Digital Rights campaign.
+Matshazi is the head of Digital at AMH.
+This article is written as part of a series for Misa’s Regional Digital Rights campaign.
 This regional campaign is made possible with support from DW Akademie.